adaricmar/SupaPing/README.md

 SupaPing
 ========

 Ping-spamming application for Dota 2 on Win32/Linux.
-Spam the hell out of your team when they are being idiots, and get communications-banned!
+Spam the hell out of your teammates when they are being idiots, and get communications-banned!

 Features: